Smartphones

 Thinking of buying an iPhone 16 Pro?
 Read the answers to these questions first

-To start, some main information about the new Pro series.
-The iPhone 16 Pro and iPhone 16 Pro Max are more or less the same phone in two different sizes.
-Both offer a slightly larger screen than their predecessors, they are equipped with A18 Pro processors, iOS 18, as you already know, they do not have Apple's "Artificial Intelligence" functionality, but they have updated cameras and a new way of managing cameras.
+To start, some key information about the new Pro series.
+The iPhone 16 Pro and iPhone 16 Pro Max are more or less identical phones in two different sizes.
+Both offer a slightly larger screen than their predecessors, are equipped with A18 Pro processors, iOS 18, as you already know, does not have Apple's "Artificial Intelligence" functionality, but they have updated cameras and a new way to manage cameras.

 So what are the most common questions that potential buyers of Apple's latest iPhone Pro series are interested in: